NishantSKumbhar/INDIA_API/README.md

    Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 8. **License**
-   This project is licensed under the MIT License.
+   This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007.
    See the LICENSE file for details.